-The Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) will be a free trade agreement involving 11 countries in the Asia-Pacific region, including New Zealand, Australia, Brunei Darussalam, Canada, Chile, Japan, Malaysia, Mexico, Peru, Singapore, and Viet Nam.
+The Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) is a free trade agreement involving 11 countries in the Asia-Pacific region, including New Zealand, Australia, Brunei Darussalam, Canada, Chile, Japan, Malaysia, Mexico, Peru, Singapore, and Viet Nam.

 It is called progressive because it goes beyond reducing costs for businesses.
 It includes commitments to safeguard high labour and environmental standards across the Asia-Pacific region; it preserves New Zealand's right to make laws to protect our people and our environment; it upholds the Treaty of Waitangi; and it will create jobs that will help generate a better standard of living for New Zealanders.